St. Patrick High School (Chicago): Theatre department

 The school's Theatre Department stages one play in the fall, one student play in the winter, one musical in the spring, and one miscellaneous play in the summer as part of its Community Theater Initiative.
 The school's theatre, the Stahl Family Theatre, is partnered with the Chicago Kids Theatre Company for it being one of the most technologically advanced theaters in the Chicago area.

 Athletics

 St. Patrick's athletic teams are named the Shamrocks.
-The school participates in the East Suburban Catholic Conference (ESCC) for most of their sports, which include baseball, basketball, bowling, cross country, football, golf, soccer, swimming & diving, tennis, track & field, volleyball, water polo, and wrestling.
+The school participates in the Chicago Catholic League (CCL) for most of their sports, which include baseball, basketball, bowling, cross country, football, golf, soccer, swimming & diving, tennis, track & field, volleyball, water polo, and wrestling.
 The school also sponsors teams in bowling, swimming & diving, and water polo which are not sponsored by the ESCC.
 All of these sports have state tournaments sponsored by the Illinois High School Association (IHSA).

 The following teams have placed in the top four of their respective IHSA sponsored state championship tournaments: